MOohTus/ODAMNet/docs/source/pages/approaches/methods_overlap.rst

     :alt: overlap analysis
     :align: center

-    : Input and output files/parameters of overlap analysis
+    : Input and output of overlap analysis

-    There are two ways to extract target genes: from automatic request (pink boxes) or provided by users (green boxes).
+    (Left part) - Target genes and rare disease pathways can be extracted using automatic request.
+    Required input are represented with pink solid border line boxes.
+The users can also provide their own data.
-    Required files/parameters have solid border line and optional files/parameters have dash border line.
+    Required input are represented with green solid border line boxes.
+    Optional input are represented with dash border line boxes.
-    Output files in pink are created only if the input data are extracted from requests.
+    (Right part) - Output files that are in pink are created only if the input data are extracted from request.

 Input parameters for the overlap analysis
 -------------------------------------------

-| To extract target genes from **CTD** and RD pathways from **WP**, see parameters on the ``Data extracted from requests`` tab.
+| To extract target genes from **CTD** and rare disease pathways from **WP**, see parameters on the ``Data extracted from requests`` tab.
 | To provide **your own** target genes and pathways/processes files, see parameters on the ``Data provided by users`` tab.

 The ``--outputPath`` parameter is used for both data extraction.